Rasta669/Fucha-on-FVM/Smart Contract/README.md

 # HardHat Project
-This project descibes the functionalities of the FuchaBin NFT project, including minting, setting the token URI, storing images to Pinata (IPFS), and running tests.
+This project descibes the functionalities of the FuchaBin NFT project, including minting, setting the token URL, storing images to Pinata (IPFS), and running tests.
 It comes with the NFT Contract, a contract test, and a script that deploys and interacts with the contratc.
 The project is tested on the hardhat development network and the hyperspace testnet (FVM).

 ## Getting Started
 ### Requirements